Named User/VM Licensing

 If this license is violated in any 7 out of the last 14 days, the eG agents will stop executing the following tests:

 - The application-level tests mapped to the managed Citrix Virtual Apps servers, Microsoft Terminal, VMware Horizon RDS, and 2X Terminal servers;

 - All the inside-view tests of the VDI components (hypervisors hosting virtual desktops) and Cloud Desktop components;

 - A few outside-view tests of the VDI components

 This implies that the host-level tests of these components will continue to run and report metrics.

 Moreover, after the seventh violation (in 14 days), you will not be able to add/manage any additional thin client, VDI, or cloud desktop components (of the types mentioned previously).
-For every license violation that occurs in the last 14 days, eG sends mail alerts to the users regarding the license violation.
+For every license violation that occurs in the last 14 days, eG sends mail alerts to the configured eG administrator mail ID regarding the license violation.